iceamdeveloper/iceam/wp-content/plugins/events-calendar-pro/readme.txt

 = [4.5.3] 2019-01-21 =

 * Fix - Recurrence meta box will show again on Classic Editor [120137]
-* Fix - Update textdomain for strings coming from the Gutenberg extension merge [118656]
+* Fix - Update text domain for strings coming from the Gutenberg extension merge [118656]
 * Fix - Fixed a number of small layout bugs with the new Twenty Nineteen core theme [119689]
 * Tweak - Ensure that block editor admin notices report the accurate number of recurring events created [118608]
 * Language - 2 new strings added, 58 updated, 0 fuzzied, and 1 obsoleted